RedisLabs/redislabs-docs/content/kubernetes/re-databases/ingress_routing_with_istio.md

             host: db1
     ```

-    This creates both a route to contact the API server and a route to contact one of the databases (`db1` in this example).
+    This creates both a route to contact the API server on the REC (`rec1`) and a route to contact one of the databases (`db1`).

     - Replace `.istio.k8s.my.redisdemo.com` with the domain that matches your DNS record.
     - The gateway's metadata name must be similar to the gateway's spec name (`redis-gateway` in this example).
+    - When creating an Active-Active database with the `crdb-cli` command,

 1. Apply `redis-vs.yaml` to create the virtual service.